-12.7 It is not the responsibility of the person receiving the allegation to make any receiving the allegation should make a written record of the allegation using the informant's words - including time, date and place where the alleged incident took place, brief details of what happened, what was said and who was present.
+12.8 As with all other concerns about the welfare of children, the member of staff receiving the allegation should make a written record of the allegation using the informant's words - including time, date and place where the alleged incident took place, brief details of what happened, what was said and who was present.
 This record should be signed, dated and immediately passed on to the Head Teacher.